ningo-agilityio/mjml-poc/README.md

 pnpm run build
 ```

-4. Browser will be automatically opened with port localhost:3000
+4. Browser will be automatically opened with port and access localhost:3000